EnterpriseDB/tpa/docs/INSTALL.md

 TPAexec installation
 ====================

-## Overview

-To use TPAexec, you will need:
+To use TPAexec, you need to install the tpaexec package and run the ``tpaexec setup`` command.

-1. The TPAexec source code itself

-2. Python 2.7 and some Python modules

-3. A few other programs that TPAexec uses

-This document explains how to set up these things and start using TPAexec.

-Commands run as root will be shown starting with a **[root]#** and commands run as tpa user will be shown starting with a **[tpa]$**
+TPAexec packages are available to 2ndQuadrant customers by prior arrangement.

 ## Quickstart

-Here are the commands you must run:
+First, subscribe to the products/tpa/release repository through the 2ndQuadrant Portal software subscription mechanism.
+Then run the following commands:

-    # Pick one of the following based on your distribution
+    # Pick the command for your platform
-    [root]# apt-get install tpaexec-*.deb
+    [root]# apt-get install tpaexec
-    [root]# yum install tpaexec-*.rpm
+    [root]# yum install tpaexec

     # Post-installation setup
     [root]# /opt/2ndQuadrant/TPA/bin/tpaexec setup
     [root]# /opt/2ndQuadrant/TPA/bin/tpaexec selftest

 More detailed explanations below.

+Commands run as root will be shown starting with a **[root]#**; commands shown starting with a **[tpa]$** may be run by an ordinary user.

 ## What time is it?